SEARCH

 Visas

-Citizens of most nations can stay in Ecuador for up to 180 days per year.
+Citizens of most nations can stay in Ecuador for up to 90 days per year without a visa.
 Immigration officials will stamp either 60 or 90 days in your passport when you enter.
 If you know you need more than 60 days, be sure to tell them before they stamp your passport.
-Also, if you want to stay longer than 90 days you will have to get an extension or obtain a visa.
-To learn more about visas, see our immigration section and/or check with your local Ecuadorian consulate or your embassy in Ecuador for details pertaining to your citizenship.
+If you want to stay longer than 90 days you will have to obtain a different visa, and it’s recommended to do this in your home country before traveling to Ecuador.
+To learn more about visas, see our Ecuador immigration section and / or check with your local Ecuadorian consulate or your embassy in Ecuador for details pertaining to your citizenship.

 Tourist Visa Extensions